Electromagnetic radiation: Wave model

-where v is the speed of the wave (c in a vacuum or less in other media), f is the frequency and λ is the wavelength.
+where v is the speed of the wave (c in a vacuum or less in other media), f is the frequency, and λ is the wavelength.
 As waves cross boundaries between different media, their speeds change but their frequencies remain constant.

 Electromagnetic waves in free space must be solutions of Maxwell's electromagnetic wave equation.
 Two main classes of solutions are known, namely plane waves and spherical waves.
 The plane waves may be viewed as the limiting case of spherical waves at a very large (ideally infinite) distance from the source.
 Both types of waves can have a waveform which is an arbitrary time function (so long as it is sufficiently differentiable to conform to the wave equation).
-As with any time function, this can be decomposed by means of Fourier analysis into its frequency spectrum, or individual sinusoidal components, each of which contains a single frequency, amplitude and phase.
+As with any time function, this can be decomposed by means of Fourier analysis into its frequency spectrum, or individual sinusoidal components, each of which contains a single frequency, amplitude, and phase.
 Such a component wave is said to be monochromatic.
-A monochromatic electromagnetic wave can be characterized by its frequency or wavelength, its peak amplitude, its phase relative to some reference phase, its direction of propagation, and its polarization.

 Interference is the superposition of two or more waves resulting in a new wave pattern.
 If the fields have components in the same direction, they constructively interfere, while opposite directions cause destructive interference.
-An example of interference caused by EMR is electromagnetic interference (EMI) or as it is more commonly known as, radio-frequency interference (RFI).
 Additionally, multiple polarization signals can be combined (i.e. interfered) to form new states of polarization, which is known as parallel polarization state generation.

-The energy in electromagnetic waves is sometimes called radiant energy.